Documentation

 Other keys on the dict are ignored, and rows with bad time or non-finite value are silently dropped.

 Tip: prefer building series from the bars argument of on_finish(bars, ...) (chronological OHLC, oldest first) rather than from intra-loop state.
-It keeps the indicator and chart aligned to the same execution window.
+It keeps your indicator and chart aligned to the same execution window.

 Series options (per add call)